thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

 ### Specifically human/nephil

-* "Standard" nephilim seem more or less humans with extra abilities, but this is not really true.
-If you consider creation as a hierarchy, humanity has always occupied a messy place - top of the material creation, bottom of the spiritual order, but destined, through grace, not merit, to be raised above its (our) natural place.
-Introducing the nephilim in this fictional world, I am putting the nephilim as being an unnatural hybrid of two things God created.
-In making this hybrid, something of each was lost.
-They are thus *slightly* lesser than humans, and *entirely* outside the intended, natural hierarchy.
-Despite having greater capabilities in some ways, they have deficits in others, most notably, they are overall *less free.*  Think of mules, they have advantages, in certain circumstances, over both donkeys and horses, but they are not really a stable species at all, and in some ways (specifically fertility) less than either.

-  Nephil have some aspects of both.
-They are *mostly* contingent beings that grow and change over time, but their use of magic is, in this universe, the use of an angelic power, and so it tends to either be 1) incredibly crippled compared to actual angels (for example, charms wear off really fast) or 2) incredibly permanent.
-In the canon books, you cannot remove Walburga's portrait from the wall without removing the wall, which might have been stupid for a house that will be passed down through generations, but clearly demonstrates that a momentary decision can have effects all out of proportion to the result.
-I am restricting that to magic used on things without immortal souls and to magic used on *other nephilim* (or on races descending from nephilim, see below).
-Things that would be temptations to a human can be overriding compulsions to a nephil, and they are vulnerable to each other (and to others who can use similar powers) in ways that humans are not.
-See the notes on [contracts].
 * At some point in history, each nephil descends from a witch.
 This witch had magic of only one type, that of the angel that seduced her.
 The nephil inherited *only that type* of magic, and is called a "primordial" nephil.